welleyloc/capstone-be/README.md

 (Maybe for later: mySQL migration if time permits, Spring Security)

+#### Biggest hair-pulling back-end obstacles encountered & tackled

+* Setting foreign keys and joining columns with a Spring Batch framework...with a bi-directional parent-child relationship...
+* The best way to design this Spring Batch code for the long run to read/write tables from three entities, and 2/3 are also maps.

 #### Work flow/major commits

 1. Set up Spring Batch base code with reader/writer to create H2 database/console from main spreadsheet and a REST controller.

-2. Add Spring Batch processors to transform data in table (Hashmaps, discount calculation, fix column errors, availability boolean, etc. )
+2. Add Spring Batch processors to transform data in table (fix error with the price columns)

 3. Add service and DAL layers for CRUD operations.
-Add JPA and Spring MVC get/put/post/delete annotations for client access.
+Add JPA and get/put/post/delete annotations/actions for client access.

 4. Test basic/custom CRUD operations via Postman HTTP requests.